Gas Grill 101: Should You Use Ceramic Briquettes or Heat Shields?

 If your grill traditionally uses lava rock, you can absolutely begin using ceramic briquettes.
 The lava rock becomes very brittle and crumbles potentially clogging your burner holes while leaving a mess at the bottom of your firebox.
 Due to the irregularity of the shapes of the lava rock, they do not distribute the heat as evenly as the consistent shape of the briquettes.

 Many imported grills have changed the face of the gas grill industry by predominantly using these metal plates in their grills.
 This is a lower cost design as many heat tents are thin metal.

-Remember we are always here to help.
-Call us at 877-983-0451
+Remember we are always here to help!
+Feel free to give us call at 877-983-0451.